steveandroulakis/shell-novice/05-exploreTools.md

          according to the length of the genome.
 ~~~

-_back to the point number 3 dissect the usage line.
-Start by ignoring optional options_
+_Time to dissect the usage line.
+Start by ignoring the (non-mandatory) options_
-_It looks like for bwa all you need to do is to give a reference file_
+_From the usage section, it appears as if bwa only requires an index file to run._

 ~~~ {.bash}
 /projects/first-bacterial-work$ cd